 Example.
-In April you borrowed \$20,000 and used the proceeds of this loan to open a new savings account.
-The account earned interest of \$867 during the year.
-Interest paid on the loan proceeds while they remain in the account is investment interest.

-If you withdraw \$20,000 from the savings account for personal purposes, you can treat the \$20,000 as coming first from the interest, \$867, and then from the loan proceeds, \$19,133 (\$20,000 - \$867).
-The total amount of interest you are charged on the \$20,000 from the time it was deposited in the account until the time of the withdrawal is investment interest.
-The amount charged on the proceeds used for personal purposes (\$19,133) from the time you withdraw it until you either repay it or reallocate it to some other use is personal interest.
-The amount charged on the proceeds you left in the account (\$867) continues to be investment interest until you either repay it or reallocate it to some other use.
+You borrowed \$20,000 and used the proceeds of this loan to open a new savings account.
+When the account had earned interest of \$867, you withdrew \$20,000 for personal purposes.
+You can treat the withdrawal as coming first from the interest earned on the account, \$867, and then from the loan proceeds, \$19,133 (\$20,000 -\$867).
+All of the interest charged on the part of the loan from the time it was deposited in the account until the time of the withdrawal is investment interest expense.
+The interest charged on the part of the proceeds used for personal purposes (\$19,133) from the time you withdrew it until you either repay it or reallocate it to some other use is personal interest expense.
+The interest charged on the loan proceeds you left in the account (\$867) continues to be investment interest expense until you either repay it or reallocate it to some other use.